Business Money Market vs High-Yield Savings: Which Is Best?

 ---|---|

-When comparing business savings vs MMA accounts, choose the former when:
+When comparing business savings vs MMA accounts, go with the former when you

-- You might not have enough reserve funds to meet the higher minimum requirements of business money market accounts
+- Might not have enough reserve funds to meet the higher minimum requirements of business MMAs

-- You want to build an emergency fund for your business and don’t need frequent access to withdraw funds
+- Want to build an emergency fund for your business and don’t need frequent access to withdraw funds

-- You don’t need to write checks to move money out of the account
+- Don’t need to write checks to move money out of the account

 PROS | CONS |